 However, take heart.
 Some years ago, I had really bad panic attacks for 18 months, including nocturnal panic attacks, and I survived them and recovered.
 I haven't had any since.
 What did I do?

 Here are 5 of the key ways in case they help you too.

 Panic attacks tip 1: Determination not to give in.

 I decided that it was no good sitting around being frightened of having a panic attack and that I would do whatever it took to get rid of them.
 I was not prepared to just sit and wait, nor to consider the possibility that this was how I would be for the rest of my life.
 No way!

 I became an active seeker of my own cure.
 I was determined.
 I was not going to whither under their might.
-I was going to hang on to any thread of hope however tiny and not give up.
-Even when it was dreadful I refused to give up.
-Even when progress seemed to be out of my reach I did not give up.
 Why would I?

 Panic attacks tip 2: Listening to understand why I was getting them.

 I started to pay attention to my "psyche", I asked my panic attacks why they had come, I asked them what I needed to learn from them.
 Over time the message became very clear to me and a way of managing the anxiety became clear.

 I made a significant number of life changes at this time.
 I had to make the changes in order to demonstrate to my psyche that I had truly listened and taken note of what she was trying to tell me.
 Once I started changing and improving my life there was no need for panic attacks.